Leadership blind spots derail change readiness

 Unfortunately, traditional training solutions fall short if the training doesn’t incorporate real world situations.
 I frequently hear people say “I don’t know what that looks like” when I talk to individuals who’ve been through one-off training sessions.

-Without opportunities to safely practice adaptive behavior change, they go back to doing what they’ve always done.
+Without opportunities to safely practice and lock in adaptive behavior change, they go back to doing what they’ve always done.

 Book Gwen for Learn-as-you-go Tactics

 Hear this and other stories about high-impact, low-cost learning tactics you can use today.
 My programs are customized with pre-event interviews and when possible, post event activities that lock in the learning.